Site Search

 Switching regulator and low drop LDO configuration

-The Analog Devices LT3070-1 works well as a linear regulator with a dropout voltage (input-to-output voltage difference) of 85mV.
-As shown in Figure 2, it is possible to configure a power supply circuit that creates 1.3V with the LTC3415 in the previous stage and creates an output of 1.0V/5A with the LT3070-1.
+The LT3070-1 from Analog Devices operates normally as a linear regulator as long as the dropout voltage (input-output voltage difference) is 85mV.
+As shown in Figure 2, it is possible to configure a power supply circuit in which the LTC3415 generates 1.3V in the front stage and the LT3070-1 generates a 1.0V / 5A output.

 Article header library 130401 pic02 2